 “There’s a lot of different legal ways to approach this,” Tucker said.
 “One of which is the constitutionality of the veto.
 Another is whether the legislation might be constitutional to begin with, of its own merit.”

-In other words, whether the Special Language amendment itself
+In other words, whether the Special Language amendment itself is constitutional.

 “Because it hinges on whether it’s substantive language?”
 I asked.